Dodo-sr13/chat-app/README.md

-# E-Commerce Node Website
+# Real-time Chat Application

-Welcome to the a simple Chat application!
+Welcome to a simple Chat application!
 This repository contains the codebase for a simple chat application built using React and Node.js.
 Whether you're a developer looking to contribute or a user interested in setting up your own online store, this README will guide you through the project setup and usage.

 ## Features